 Research Reports of the Centre on Governance

-The Centre on Governance Research Paper Series is a platform that allows for the dissemination and publication of working papers that address governance issues and that are completed by either our professors, senior fellows, student researchers and/or affiliated staff of the Centre on Governance.
+The Centre on Governance Working Papers Series is a platform that allows for the dissemination and publication of working papers that address governance issues and that are completed by either our professors, senior fellows, student researchers and/or affiliated staff of the Centre on Governance.
 The working papers presented are works that may reflect the beginning of research, special reports and projects, conference papers, and also gives M.A. and Ph.D. students an opportunity to distribute and circulate their initial research.
-All articles are available below in PDF format, and are listed according to their date of publication; these working papers are all assigned an ISBN and are registered with Library and Archives Canada.
+All articles are available below in PDF format, and are listed according to their date of publication.

 Étude sur la collaboration interprofessionnelle et inter ordres au Québec